brokedba/Akeyless_demo/docs/Akeyless-K8s-lab.md

 ```
 ## Using Akeyless with Kubernetes Secrets

-In this demo, we'll walk through the process of integrating Akeyless with Kubernetes to manage secrets securely using the Akeyless agent injector.
+Let's explore integrating Akeyless with Kubernetes to manage secrets securely using the Akeyless agent injector.
 You can find more [details in the docs.](https://docs.akeyless.io/docs/how-to-provision-secret-to-your-k8s)

 ### Prerequisites